FAQs

 WHAT IS PHYSICAL CUSTODY?

-The term “physical custody” refers to the legal arrangement governing where a child will physically be during weekdays, weekends, holidays, and summer vacation.
+“Physical custody” refers to the legal arrangement governing where a child will physically be during weekdays, weekends, holidays, and summer vacation.

 CAN A CHILD CUSTODY AND VISITATION ARRANGEMENT BE MODIFIED?

-- The positive goods brought about by the modification must more than offset the inherently disruptive effect caused by uprooting the child;
+- The positive goods brought about by the modification must more than offset the inherently disruptive effect caused by uprooting the child.

 - The parent seeking the custody change must show that he or she is fit; and